 But if you enjoy adventuring to new places, here are four more reasons travel writing is the ideal lifestyle for you … and they have nothing to do with money.

-1. It will expand your horizons.
 Not only does being a travel writer make it possible to visit other cities and countries, it also teaches you to look for things you might not normally notice.
 Instead of heading straight to common tourist destinations, you’ll develop an eye for places with something unique to offer.
 You’ll find it easier to directly interact with locals because being a travel writer opens an instant dialogue.
 You’re more likely to make international friends, note unusual customs, and take part in out-of-the-ordinary activities — like canoeing down the River Seine in Paris or reflecting at the Meji Shrine in Tokyo’s Yoyogi Park.
 In short, you’ll be more well-informed and sophisticated about the world.

-2. You get to spend time doing something you’re passionate about.
 In 2012, a survey by Right Management found that 85% of employees planned to look for a new job.
 That means a lot of people aren’t happy with their current lot in life and want something more meaningful.
 Birgit B., mentioned above, was one of them.
 She didn’t want to be stuck in a 9-to-5 job that she hated.
 She wanted to do something that made her happily jump out of bed each morning.
 For a travel writer, adventure is always around the corner.
 All you have to do is open your mind and say “yes” to living a full and exciting life.

-3. You’ll experience incredible satisfaction and pride each time you see your byline in a travel publication.
 Imagine the admiration of your friends and family when you hold up a well-known travel publication with an article you authored.
 Not only does it make you look like an expert authority, but every published piece becomes a stepping stone in your portfolio that can lead you to bigger, higher paying projects, and new, thrilling destinations.

-4. Life as a travel writer is a blast.
 Steenie Harvey, a well-known travel writer for International Living, gets paid to travel the world on a regular basis.
 Her adventures reflect the thrill that comes with travel writing.
 Steenie has sampled puffin in Iceland … gone white-water rafting in Thailand … and trekked through Malaysian jungles.
 But she’s also breakfasted on fresh apricots and buttery croissants near the golden beaches of Corsica … watched bats flutter through the night trees in the balmy warmth of Palawan Island in the Philippines … and listened to monkeys chatter in the cashew trees of the jungles in southern India.

 And, on top of all of these great reasons to get started with travel writing, the extra paychecks and perks that come with it aren’t bad either.